Showing posts with label Maps and Plats. Show all posts

 The opening of Chicago's first wastewater treatment plant in 1928 reduced the amount of raw sewage, but the river remained laden with industrial chemicals and byproducts.
 Riverside real estate was cheap, and river wards, dominated by pollution and stench, were still some of the poorest neighborhoods in the city.

-Houseboats sitting along the North Branch of the Chicago River sometime between 1920 and 1929.
+Houseboats sat along the Chicago River's North Branch between 1920 - 1929.

 Around the same time, riverfront property near Division Street on Diversey Parkway was chosen as the site for one of the nation's first low-income housing projects, the Chicago Housing Authority's Julia Lathrop Homes.